It’s a question that many cat owners have, especially if they have not yet spayed their pet.

 If you’re concerned about your pet’s welfare and think they may be experiencing pain due to their heat cycle, contact your veterinarian for advice on how best to proceed with treating them safely and effectively at home or through veterinary care if necessary.

-Do cats bleed when in heat?
 It is important to understand the heat cycle of cats and whether or not they bleed when in heat.
 While some cats may experience bleeding during their heat cycle, this is not always the case.